bastibe/PySoundCard/README.md

 On the Python side, you need to have CFFI and Numpy in order to use PySoundCard.
 Additionally, You need the library PortAudio installed on your computer.
 On Unix, use your package manager to install PortAudio.
+Then just install PySoundCard using pip or `python setup.py install`.

 If you are running Windows, I recommend using [WinPython][] or some similar distribution.
 This should set you up with Numpy.
 However, you